 Ms Priya, 37 years old, is a loving mother to her three children aged 18, 15 and 14 years old.
 She is a divorcee after suffering physical and verbal abuse from her ex-husband.
-Initially, she thought that the abuse was only directed at her, but as the biological father of the children progressively abused his children physically, Ms Priya decided to divorce him in 2017 for the safety of her children.
+Initially, she thought that the abuse was only directed at her, but as the biological father of the children progressively abused his children physically, Ms Priya decided to divorce him in 2017 for their safety.

-The close-knitted of four are currently staying in a shelter home after they were told to vacate the open-market room that they rented at $800 a month where they have stayed at prior to moving in to the shelter.
+The close-knitted family of four are currently staying in a shelter home after they were told to vacate the open-market room that they rented at $800 a month.
 Her children are currently not attending school since a year ago after their father stopped them from receiving education.

 Help Needed – Give Hope